 Young Leadership Committee

 This program aims to increase and promote EB awareness by training and mobilizing volunteers to educate others about the disease.
-It is an affiliate group of Debra of America, comprised of individuals 35-and-under who host and participate in Debra Local Events across the country and whose mission is to fundraise and spread awareness of EB.
+It is an affiliate group of Debra of America, comprised of individuals 35-and-under who host and participate in Debra Supporter Led Events across the country and whose mission is to fundraise and spread awareness of EB.